netceteragroup/skele/docs/core/effect.md

 ## `forKind(kind, registrationFn)`

-Registers effects for a specific kind using a registration function.
+Registers effects to a specific kind using a registration function.

 ### Usage